 WORKSHOP

-(Staff will lead a public workshop to present the latest scientific findings on the expected climate change effects and explore the various regulatory tools available for adapting to and addressing the climate change.
+Climate Change Workshop (Staff will lead a public workshop to present the latest scientific findings on the expected climate change effects and explore the various regulatory tools available for adapting to and addressing the climate change.
 No action required, but the Board members may give direction to staff on next steps.
 A similar workshop is tentatively scheduled for the next Water Board meeting in the northern part of the Lahontan region in January.)(Douglas Smith)

 ADJOURNMENT